pkaushik/pkaushik.github.io/source/_posts/2013-12-28-realtime-maps-with-meteor-and-leaflet-part-2.markdown

 <h3>Using a Halo Marker to Indicate Which Party Is Selected</h3>
 {% imgcap right /images/custom/selected-party.png a selected party %}

 Up to this point, there's been no visual indication _on the map_ as to which party is currently selected.
-Just like in the original Parties example, I solved this by creating a 50px x 50px transparent grey circular marker and making it concentric with the currently selected party's marker such that it formed a 20px halo around the selected party.
+Like in the original Parties example, I solved this by creating a 50px x 50px transparent grey circular marker and making it concentric with the currently selected party's marker such that it formed a 20px halo around the selected party.
 The halo marker is purely a UI artefact that does not need to be saved on the server.

 ``` js
 L.divIcon({